 #7.
 Plan your next A/B testing

 The A/B test you’ve done may help you discover a new way to make your marketing efforts more effective.

 However, don’t stop there.
 Keep in mind that there’s always room for more optimization.

 You can try carrying out an A/B test on another feature of the email or webpage you just did a test on.
 Let’s say, if you just tested a headline on a heading page, why not do a new test on CTA?
 Or images?
 Or color scheme?

 Always keep an eye out for opportunities to boost your conversion rates and leads.

 3 common A/B testing tools

-To help you implement A/B tests smoothly, and most importantly, help you find the answers to your own specific situation, we’ve curated 3 of the best A/B testing tools for 2021.
+To help you implement A/B tests smoothly, and most importantly, help you find the answers to your own specific situation, we’ve curated 3 of the best A/B testing tools.